Deploy using Hardhat

 {% hint style="info" %}

-To verify your contract while deploying, add a `--verify` flag in the command or go to [verify-using-hardhat](https://docs.plume.org/plume/developers/how-to-guides/how-to-verify-smart-contracts/verify-using-hardhat "mention") to learn more about post-verification steps.
+To verify your contract while deploying, add a `--verify` flag in the command or go to [Verify using Hardhat](/plume/developers/how-to-guides/how-to-verify-smart-contracts/verify-using-hardhat.md) to learn more about post-verification steps.

 {% endhint %}